-Built in 1913 thanks to the generosity of one time reader at St Andrew’s Eldred McDonald and Scottish mine owner George Houstoun, St Andrew’s is approaching 100 years of service to the Kyrenia community.
+Built in 1913 thanks to the generosity of one time reader at St Andrew’s Eldred McDonald and Scottish mine owner George Houstoun, St Andrew’s has, for over 100 years, served community here in Kyrenia.

 Much of the history of St Andrew’s is contained in the booklet “Short History of St Andrew’s Church – 1913-1988” produced for the 75th Anniversay of St Andrew’s in 1988 and revised in 2012 for the centenary of St. Andrew’s.